namzug16/space_x/README.md

 it with riverpod you need to call a reference of this provider to be able to listen the state in question and there are ,indeed, many ways of doing this, however for simplicity and ease of reading I have decided to use hooks, with hooks you can read a provider by using ```useProvider()``` inside a ```HookWidget```.
-In the case of a State Notifier Provider you need to read only the provider to get the state , i.e. ```useProvider(myStateNotifierProvider)``` and if you can to access the methods inside your State Notifier you have to use the notifier inside, like this ```useProvider(myStateNotifierProvider.notifier)```.
+In the case of a State Notifier Provider you need to read only the provider to get the state , i.e. ```useProvider(myStateNotifierProvider)``` and if you want to access the methods inside your State Notifier you have to use the notifier inside, like this ```useProvider(myStateNotifierProvider.notifier)```.

 **States**